One Bloody Mess: Myths & Realities of Bleeding with First Intercourse

 There aren't any "shoulds" here.
-Not all women bleed with first-time intercourse or other kinds of vaginal entry: in fact, most don't.
-Why some women do -- and for how long they do -- and some don't also varies.
+Not all people with vaginas bleed with first-time intercourse or other kinds of vaginal entry: in fact, most don't.
+Why some people do -- and for how long they do -- and some don't also varies.

-We know that some women have bleeding and that others have none.
+We know that some people with vaginas have bleeding and that others have none.
 For those who do, how much is something else that varies, largely because what causes the bleeding varies.
-Some women who have bleeding will only lightly spot for a few hours, others will have near-period level bleeding for a day or two, some more or for even longer.
+Some people who have bleeding will only lightly spot for a few hours, others will have near-period level bleeding for a day or two, some more or for even longer.

 For the most part, just like bleeding from any other part of your body, bleeding that comes with or follows intercourse or any other kind of sex is due to an injury.
 How can injury happen during sex?
 In a few different ways: